phyten/screening/README.md

     p data.high  # => [{:title=>"title2", :content=>"content2"}]

 ## TODO
-1. Complex classification (ex.Proc with many symbol.)
+1. Complex classification(ex.Proc with many symbol.).
 2. If you omit elements, they are moved to "garbage".
 3. Binding attributes.
 4. Version management.